 delicious, locally-grown food, and your skippers will be happy to recommend the perfect restaurant for you.

-Do the yachts have air-con?
+Do the yachts have air-conditioning?

 Yes!
 This is one of our favourite things about Under 39 Yacht Tour.
 Whilst your skipper will be sailing most